nerdcringe/SpinUp/README.md

 ### PID Controllers

-PID is an algorithm to get motors to move some distance or turn to some angle accurately.
-The default movement functions VexCode provides aren't completely accurate all the time.
+PID is an algorithm we use to move motors precisely.
+The default motor functions VexCode provides aren't very precise.
 PID allows you to customize the way a motor moves to make it more accurate for its use case.
-PID can be used for base movement, lifts, maintaining a constant flywheel speed, and more.
-We have used PID in the past to move straight and turn, but we are adding the ability to move and turn simultaneously in a curved path using odometry.
+We use PID to move straight and turn.
+It can also be used for moving lifts, maintaining a constant flywheel speed, and more.

 In PID, the distance or angle from a target is called *error*.
 Error is calculated with the formula: desired value - current value.
-Distance error is found with the integrated motor encoders and angle error is found with the gyo/inertial sensor.
+Distance is found with the motor's integrated encoders and angle is found with the gyo/inertial sensor.

 To reduce error precisely, PID adds up three variables to obtain a final speed value.
 Each term is multiplied by a corresponding tuning constant that affects how much the term affects the final speed (Kp, Ki, and Kd).
-The motor's speed is updated, and after a few milliseconds, the cycle repeats.
+The motor's speed is updated, and the cycle rapidly repeats.

 #### P: Proportional